 Take advantage of student discounts.
 The student ID is a wondrous gift.
 Tech companies, auto insurance companies, movie theaters, museums, restaurants, sporting events, concerts, ski resorts, you name it—many businesses offer heavy discounts for students.

-Your college student needs to be an advocate and actively seek out these discounts.
+Your college student needs to actively seek out these discounts.
 Most people don’t know it, but having a student ID is extremely valuable, especially when you go to school in the cities.

-These are certainly not the only ways to save some money, but I believe they provide some decent guidelines for you and your child to navigate the non-tuition expenses of college.
+These are certainly not the only ways to save some money, but they provide some decent guidelines for you and your child to navigate the non-tuition expenses of college.

 At the very least, these financial tips will help get your college student ready for the real world.

 Want to learn how to save and pay for college without going broke?
 Check out our free educational webinars!